AmethystProductions/OverTheWire/natas9.md

 # natas9

-The source code reveals that it's running a shell script, which means that I can use UNIX commands.
+The source code reveals that it's running a shell script using `shell_exec()`, which means that I can use UNIX commands.
 Using
 ```sh
 | ls -a . #
 ```
+*The `|` is the pipe operator in bash, which takes the output of the previous command and uses it as input for this command.
+In this case it's not really necessary, meaning that it's also possibly to use `&&` or `;`.
+The `#` is comment in bash, which means to inore the rest of the code, that is, `dictionary.txt`, it's not really necessary, but it's good to keep it clean.*

 revealed that there's a filed called `.htpasswd`, which I then modified it to `cat` out the content of the file, which had this.